cinjon/hidemail/README.md

 26. Option to take a sabbatical --> need a start date and end date.
 27. Need a nightly cron that checks for people ending sabbaticals and trials. --> Can do this with APScheduler

-What's necessary to pushing it out to people?
-1,2,3,4 What's necessary to getting people to apy for it?
-5,7

 Later:
 - Add in the replies saying "hey this person isn't going to see the email for a while.
 If this is urgent, you can push it through now by pressing this button."
-- Add in a whitelist of people who def get through.